The study of ovarian reserve can be performed by different tests. Among them, the most common tests to measure ovarian reserve are:

 On the other hand, in the most serious cases in which the ovarian reserve is very low, egg donation is perhaps the most appropriate reproductive solution.

 Is artificial insemination recommended if my ovarian reserve is low?

 Artificial insemination is generally not recommended when a woman has a low number of eggs, as the chances of success are low.
 It is usual to perform an IVF, although it will depend on the results obtained in the evaluation of the ovarian reserve of each case.

-We have discussed some of the main hormones that are indicative of the ovarian reserve.
-If you want to know other hormones related to female fertility and their normal values, I recommend you to consult this article: Female Hormone Check- How Are Hormone Levels Monitored?
+If you want to know other hormones related to female fertility and their normal values, I recommend you consult this article: Hormone analysis in women: what are the normal levels?

-As we have seen, the ovarian reserve test is one of the main tests for analyzing a woman's fertility.
-However, there are others that can complement the study of the ovarian reserve.
+As we have seen, the ovarian reserve test is one of the main tests to analyze a woman's fertility.
+However, there are other tests that can complement the study.
 Do you want to know what they are?
-Find out here: Female Fertility Tests- How Do You Know if You Can't Get Pregnant?
+Find out here: What are fertility tests for women and what do they consist of?

-Finally, we recommend you read this article to learn more about the ovarian reserve and its influence on fertility: How Many Eggs Does a Woman Have?
+Finally, I recommend you read this article to learn more about ovarian reserve and its influence on fertility: What is an ovarian reserve and how does it affect fertility?

 We make a great effort to provide you with the highest quality information.